Leafs look in the mirror after ugly effort

 “As other teams have elevated, we obviously haven’t,” Leafs centre Auston Matthews said.
 “We need to elevate our play as a team.”

-Florida, with 68 points from 59 games before that matchup on the West Coast, also has 26 regulation victories — the first tiebreaker in the standings — compared to Toronto’s 23.
+Florida, with 70 points from 60 games, also has 27 regulation victories — the first tiebreaker in the standings — compared to Toronto’s 23.

 The Leafs are 7-8-3 over their last 18 games, with just four 60-minute victories over that span, following a 15-4-1 start to Keefe’s tenure.